microsoft/TechWorkshop-L300-AI-Apps-and-agents/index.md

 For running this lab you will need:

-* An external MCAPS subscription with access to Microsoft Foundry.
+* An MCAPS subscription with access to Microsoft Foundry.
+External MCAPS subscriptions are preferred, though internal MCAPS subscriptions should work as well.
 Microsoft EMU accounts will not have sufficient privileges to perform all of the actions necessary.
 * A desktop, laptop, or virtual machine and access to install software on that machine.